magnusmel/evaluation-guide/content/evaluation-guide/app-lifecycle/devops-overview.md

 Continuous integration and continuous delivery (CI/CD) is supported both in the Mendix Developer Portal and via the platform APIs.
 The platform APIs enable [integrating with external tools](#devops-tools) to build a delivery pipeline using products like Jenkins and Selenium coupled with container technologies like Cloud Foundry, Kubernetes, and Docker.

 As part of the CI pipeline, testing can be fully automated.
-To implement unit tests, you can use the [UnitTesting module](https://appstore.home.mendix.com/link/app/390/), which is available in the Mendix App Store.
+To implement unit tests, you can use the [UnitTesting module](https://appstore.home.mendix.com/link/app/390/), which is available in the Mendix App Store/Marketplace.
 In addition, testers and developers alike can use the [Mendix Application Test Suite](https://docs.mendix.com/ats/), a Selenium-based test service for automated UI testing.
 Third-party testing tools and services like Selenium, JMeter, and Gatling can also be integrated in the CI pipeline.

 For more information, see [Continuous Integration](cicd) and [Testing](test-automation-qa).
 And for details on using third-party testing tools, see the section [How Does Mendix Support Third-Party Testing Tools?](test-automation-qa#third-party) in *Test Automation & Quality Assurance*.